Benefits All care articles

-PIP replaces Disability Living Allowance.
-It is a benefit to help towards some of the extra costs associated with ill-health or disability
+PIP is a benefit to help towards some of the extra costs associated with ill-health or disability

-Universal Credit has replaced working-age means-tested benefits.
-It will provide one payment which takes into account housing, employment, children and income.
+Universal Credit is replacing six working-age means-tested benefits.
+It provides one payment which takes into account housing, employment, children and income.

 Some benefits can be affected when you go into hospital or into residential care.
 Here are some things to consider.